 97% of climate scientists agree that climate change is occurring.
 And you guessed it.
 The cause is human activity.

 There are detrimental impacts of climate change.
 And we’re just starting to see them.

 Climate change and global warming can be stopped.
 But we have to start now.

 We know how to mitigate and adapt.
 We have the tools: renewables.

 The Job Myth

-The government is basing their position on economic and job opportunities.
+The government is basing its position on economic and job opportunities.
 We can absolutely be on board with that.
 If it made sense.
 Promises to create more coal jobs remain unfulfilled.
 Pipeline and drilling efforts remain blocked in litigation.
-Although, how these jobs are best for worker, consumer, or environmental health is an entirely different story.
+Although, how these jobs are best for workers, consumers, or environmental health is an entirely different story.
 The reality is that jobs are coming from technology.
 Not from non-sustainable industries.

 Another big myth to renewable energy consumption is cost.
 In fact, the cost to install solar has dropped by more than 70% over the last decade.
 Imagine what the industry could do with government-backing, media involvement, and consumer adoption.

 Now take Tesla as a fantastic experiment in consumer advocacy and the power and influence of the oil industry.
 Even through tremendous amounts of exaggerated, negative publicity, Tesla has managed to not only create a sustainable automobile, but they’ve also managed to create one that has high value and adoption by the average consumer.
 With the recent release of their Model 3, they’ve also seen to create at a price point that rivals (and often beats) the average of most automobile makers in America.
 Again, imagine how the industry could change with support.